-There are numerous churches around Baghdad, belonging to the Nestorians, Armenian Orthodox, Chaldean Catholics and Syrian Catholics.
-Among the expatriate communities there are also small Russian Orthodox, Protestants and Roman Catholics.
+There are numerous churches around Baghdad, belonging to the Nestorians, Armenian Orthodox, Chaldean Catholics, and Syrian Catholics.
+Among the expatriate communities, there are also small Russian Orthodox, Protestants, and Roman Catholics.

-It didn't take more than a few decades from the start of constructing the new residential city of Baghdad in the middle of the 8th century, until it was famed as the wealthiest and richest city in the world.
+It didn’t take more than a few decades from the start of constructing the new residential city of Baghdad in the middle of the 8th century until it was famed as the wealthiest and richest city in the world.

 TAt its inception, it was known by several names: Madinatu s-Salam, “City of Peace”, the round city (referring to its 3 concentric walls) as well as the original name of the village here, Baghdad.

 The inner walls housed the palace of the Caliph and the main mosque.
 The second enclosed the army quarters, while the homes of the inhabitants were inside the third.
 On the outside of the walls, the suuq was located.
-The original city had a diameter of about 3,000 metres, all located to the west bank of the Tigris river.
+The original city had a diameter of about 3,000 meters, all located to the west bank of the Tigris river.

 But the original layout was to small, and the city quickly grew beyond the city walls.

 All in all, the lifespan of old Baghdad was surprisingly short, only about 60-70 years.
 Baghdad was in 836 abandoned to Turkish chiefs, and when it later returned to being the capital of the Muslim world, the city was rebuilt on the eastern bank of the Tigris.